microsoft/code-with-engineering-playbook/agile-development/collaboration/add-pairing-field-ado-cards.md

 This completes the change in Organization settings.
 The rest of the instructions must be completed under Project Settings.

-## Step-by-step to change the project settings
+## Next, change the project settings

 Go to the Project that is to be modified, select Project Settings